vsandstrom/wave.c/README.md

   if name of waveform is omitted, you will be given one at random.

-  In wavetable.scd is template for playing waveforms.
+  In wavetable.scd is a template for playing the waveforms.
-  The .wav-files must be placed in same folder as .scd-file for easy access.
+  The .wav-files must be placed in the same folder as .scd-file for easy access.